-Mechanics of Granular Materials Science
+Mechanics of Granular Materials

 The principal strength of particulate materials - whether it is coffee, soil beneath a house, or sand under your wheels on Mars - is intergranular friction and geometric interlocking.
 Billions of grains, ranging from large to microscopic, contribute to the total strength of the material.
 Moisture and air trapped within the soil can also affect its behavior if loading occurs faster than the entrapped fluid can escape.
 As the pore water pressure or air pressure increases, the effective or intergranular stresses or pressures decrease, weakening and softening the soil.
 When the external loading equals the internal pore pressure, the soil liquefies.

 |This is relevant to many fields, not the least being earthquakes which can loosen compacted soil and compact loosened soil.
 When this happens, buildings sink and buried structures float to the surface, as happened in the San Francisco Bay area in the 1989 Loma Prieta earthquake.||sp|

 Yet another example can be seen on the Moon in the scalloped walls of crater Copernicus.
 After the impact that formed the crater, gases trapped in the soil caused the lunar soil to lose strength and slide.
 The mechanics of soil under medium to high intergranular stresses are well known, but the behavior under low stresses is not.
 Studies under high stresses have been carried out on Earth for decades.
 But studies under low effective stresses have been hampered by the Earth's gravity.
 The weight of the soil has many effects on the test, including making it difficult to maintain a stable specimen at low stresses.